118th Rifle Division: Battles in the Dniepr Bend

 At the start of the new year 5th Shock commanded five rifle divisions and 63rd Corps consisted of the 118th and 267th Rifle Divisions.
 On January 12 three armies of 4th Ukrainian, the 5th Shock, 28th and 3rd Guards, began a drive to eliminate the bridgehead south of Nikopol held by the IV and XXIX Army Corps.
 This failed to do more than dent the German position and was stopped on the 16th.
 In a renewed effort on January 30 the Front pushed a deep wedge into the south end of the bridgehead toward Bolshaya Lepatikha.
 As of February 1 the 118th was serving as a separate division in 5th Shock Army.

 German 6th Army began to retreat from the bridgehead toward the Ingulets River on February 4 with its last troops crossing the Dniepr three days later.
 The pursuit continued through the rest of the month largely due to deep mud conditions faced by both sides and 5th Shock reached Dudchino by March 1.
 The division was recorded at this time as having the same mix of nationalities among its personnel as when it was formed.
 During this advance the Army was transferred to the 3rd Ukrainian Front and the 118th joined the 9th Rifle Corps.
-Under this command the division made an assault crossing of the Southern Bug River into prewar Poland on March 27.
+Under this command the division made an assault crossing of the Southern Bug River in southern Ukraine on March 27.